ankur911/rag_llm_generic/README.md

-# Genric RAG Pipeline, with WHO page as Source for knowlege basr
+# Genric RAG + LLM Pipeline, with langchain with web url (WHO) as Source for knowlege base

 ## Objective
-This repository implements a robust, modular Retrieval-Augmented Generation (RAG) pipeline for parenting advice.
+This repository implements a robust, modular Retrieval-Augmented Generation (RAG) pipeline for interacting with knowledge base.
 It supports both CLI and API orchestration, enabling scalable, maintainable, and testable workflows for document retrieval and answer generation.

 ## Repo Structure
 ```